mpasovic/majapasovic.org/_posts/2012-06-24-disability-and-humor.md

 have reflected on the benefits of humor for the person's body and mind, and the ways disability can be used as a tool for performance.
-In particular, through the example of Zayid, an American-Palestinian stand-up comedian, I analyzed how she depicts and transforms her physical disability (cerebral palsy), and her ethnic and religious identity into something that should not necessarily be ridiculed, but looked upon as a means that creates a sense of community between the viewer and the viewed, for instead of laughing at her, the audience *laughs with her*.
-Maysoon Zayid proves that disability does not have to be *crippling*, as most members of the able-bodied community would think.
-On the contrary, Zayid’s case is a proof that disabled people also have all the silly requests and big dreams as non-disabled people, and that they also know how to enjoy life.
+In particular, through the example of Zayid, an American-Palestinian stand-up comedian, it is clear that she depicts and transforms her physical disability (cerebral palsy), and her ethnic and religious identity into something that should not necessarily be ridiculed, but looked upon as a means to create the sense of community between the viewer and the viewed, for instead of laughing AT her, the audience *laughs WITH her*.
+Maysoon Zayid proves that disability does not have to be *crippling*, as most members of able-bodied community would think.
+On the contrary, Zayid’s case is a proof that people with disabilities also have all the silly requests and big dreams as non-disabled people, and that they also know how to enjoy life.
 Stand-up comedy performed by disabled comedians breaks the stereotypes about disabled people as helpless, frustrated,